Tiny-Earth/DemoSite/site/src/intro.md

 *The goals of scientific teaching are to make teaching and learning more scientific and to increase diversity in STEM.*

 Embedded in this undertaking is the challenge to all scientists to bring to teaching the critical thinking, rigor, creativity, and spirit of experimentation that defines research [handelsman_scientific_2004](@cite).
 Scientific teaching also posits that teaching science should capture the spirit of discovery in the classroom in ways that are accessible to all students.
 As you will see, there is ample evidence that teaching scientifically improves undergraduate education, accessibility, and student learning.
 This body of evidence can inform instructional decisions.

-The Scientific Teaching Course provides an overview of the complex and expansive landscape of evidence, approaches, methods, and theories.
-It also highlights the role of systemic barriers in learning environments and provides tools to remove them.

-*Our aim is to empower you, the instructor, to customize the approaches for your own identities, students, content, and contexts.*

-The STC brings scientific teaching to life: This course is organized around interactive modules that provide guidelines, reflective moments, hands-on practice, and immediate application.

-The modules build on and reinforce each other:

-`NOTE: This list will be updated when the module names and order are finalized`

-- **Scientific Teaching** explains why change is needed and lays a foundation of evidence-based theories.
-- **Inclusive Learning** and **How Learning Works** permeates the entire course.
-- **Course Design**, **Learning Experiences**, **Summative Assessment**, and **Course Structure** turn theory into actionable practice.
-- **Scientific Teaching Revisited** offers a framework for lifelong learning and iterative improvement.

 ---
 ## Why Scientific Teaching?